sabiut/decsecops-test/README.md

-# Testing the devsecops tools
+# Testing the devsecops tools on the pipeline